 Check Your Light Levels

-If your plant is getting too much or too little light, it can cause the leaves to fall off.
+If your plant receives too much or too little light, the leaves can fall off.

 Too much light can scorch the leaves, while too little light can cause the ZZ plant to become leggy and weak.